-Worcestershire County Council is aiming for a balanced budget for next year despite facing significant financial pressures.
+Worcestershire County Council is planning a balanced budget for next year despite facing an increase in demand for social care.

 Councillor Simon Geraghty, the Leader of Worcestershire County Council, said:

-The increase is the equivalent to just over £1 per week extra on a Band D property.
+The increase is the equivalent to 93p per week extra on a Band D property.

-If the proposals are approved by Councillors in February, Council Tax rates in Worcestershire will continue to be below the average for county councils across the country.
+If the final budget proposals are approved by Councillors in February, Council Tax rates in Worcestershire would continue to be amongst the lowest in the country for county councils.